Penelope Schenk grew up in Southwest Harbor, Maine. Her parents, both painters,

 for children; the next year, it earned a "What's Cool" rating

 following.
-Thanks to volunteer translators, many of the calendar stories
+Thanks to volunteer translators, some of the calendar stories

 are available

-not only in English, but also French, German, Swedish and Dutch.
+not only in English, but also Chinese, French, German, Italian, Swedish and Dutch.

 In 2002, Penny and husband Geoffrey Bilder moved from Jamaica Plain, Massachusetts